errbit/errbit/docs/deployment/dokku.md

 # Deploy to Dokku

-Deployment to Dokku is very similiar to Heroku.
+Deployment to Dokku is very similar to Heroku.
 For more details see [Heroku](heroku.md) guide.

 ## Create an app on dokku and push the source code